-The drive from Newfound Gap Road to Clingmans Dome, a highlight of the Great Smoky Mountains National Park, is a beautiful 7-mile, scenic Smoky Mountain drive.
-Along this road, there is access to the highest point in the national park, and the highest point in Tennessee, Clingmans Dome.
+The drive from Newfound Gap Road to Kuwohi, a highlight of the Great Smoky Mountains National Park, is a beautiful 7-mile, scenic Smoky Mountain drive.
+Along this road, there is access to the highest point in the national park, and the highest point in Tennessee, Kuwohi.

-From the top of Clingmans Dome, visitors can see a panoramic view of the mountaintops.
+From the top of Kuwohi, previously known as Clingmans Dome, visitors can see a panoramic view of the mountaintops.
 Along the road, there’s plenty of places to pull off to look over the mountains, and there are many short walking trails along the road, too.
-Below, we have highlighted some of the favorite places to visit along the way to Clingmans Dome.
+Below, we have highlighted some of the favorite places to visit along the way to Kuwohi.
 Check it out, and tell us what you think in the comments section below this article.

-There’s 5 places you absolutely can’t miss when you’re driving from Newfound Gap Road to the Clingmans Dome parking area.
+There’s 5 places you absolutely can’t miss when you’re driving from Newfound Gap Road to the Kuwohi Dome parking area.
 These are the places you’ll find along the way:

 1. Indian Gap